verlok/blog-11ty/content/blog/understand-the-event-loop-the-key-to-responsive-websites-in-2024-part-1/index.md

 ## An infinite loop with `while(true)`

 <figure>
-	{% image "04 - example page for infinite loop.png", "A simple page with a gif of a cat, some text, and an infinite loop button", [648, 1296], "648px" %}
+	{% image "04 - example page for infinite loop.png", "A simple page with a gif of a cat, some text, and an infinite loop button", [648, 1296], "648px", true %}
 	<figcaption>A simple page with a gif of a cat, some text, and an infinite loop button</figcaption>
 </figure>